TheCalculatorsHub

 Disclaimer: Results are estimates only.
 Always verify important calculations with a qualified professional before making decisions.
 Learn about our methodology.

-Each letter grade maps to a fixed number of grade points on the 4.0 scale.
-The conversion used by the majority of US colleges and universities is standardised, though a small number of institutions use a 4.3 scale that assigns 4.3 to an A+.
-This calculator uses the most widely accepted 4.0 scale, where both A and A+ equal 4.0 grade points.
-Once you enter a grade and credit hours for each course, the calculator multiplies the grade points by the credit hours to get quality points, sums these across all courses, then divides by total credit hours to produce the GPA.
+Each letter grade maps to a fixed grade point value on the 4.0 scale, standardised across the majority of US colleges, though a small number of institutions use a 4.3 scale that assigns 4.3 to an A+.
+Once a grade and credit hours are entered for each course, the calculator multiplies grade points by credit hours to get quality points, sums these across every course, then divides by total credit hours.

 Letter GradeGrade Points (4.0 Scale)Percentage Equivalent